 - You act impulsively and do things that could harm you (such as binge eating, using drugs or driving dangerously).

-- You have suicidal thoughts or self-harming behaviour.
+- You often self-harm or have suicidal feelings.

-Because you only need to experience five of these possible symptoms to be given the diagnosis, BPD can be a very broad diagnosis and include lots of different people with very different experiences.
+Because you only need to experience five of these difficulties to be given a diagnosis of BPD or EUPD, it can be a very broad diagnosis which includes lots of different people with very different experiences.